 Well-kept records are essential to good child protection practice.
-All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing.
+All concerns, discussions and decisions made and the reasons for those decisions should be recorded on CPOMS or using paper forms.
 If in doubt about recording requirements, staff should discuss with the DSL.